Skiing In Utah

 Ogden & North

-• Snowbasin has an Olympic pedigree and provides wide-open groomers.
+• Snowbasin boasts an Olympic pedigree and offers wide-open groomed trails.

 • Powder Mountain has an enormous footprint and deliberately low skier-density.
 These two anchor the Ogden Valley.